Virgil Exner

-Virgil Max "Ex" Exner Sr. (September 24, 1909 - December 22, 1973) was an automobile designer for several American automobile companies, most notably Chrysler and Studebaker.
+Virgil Max "Ex" Exner Sr. (September 24, 1909 - December 22, 1973) was an American automobile designer for several American automobile companies, most notably Chrysler and Studebaker.

 Exner is widely known for the "Forward Look" he created for the 1955–1963 Chrysler products and his fondness of tailfins on cars for both aesthetics and aerodynamics.

 Prior to the 1955 model year, Chrysler products were considered solid and well-engineered, but with dull styling.
 But for 1955 and 1956, Chrysler introduced the first set of cars with Exner's stylish and popular Forward Look.
 These models were very popular and greatly improved Chrysler's image.

 1955 Plymouth Belvedere, featuring the 1955-56 "Forward Look" design.

 1957 Plymouth Belvedere, featuring the second-generation "Forward Look" design of 1957-59.

 For 1957, Chrysler launched all-new models again, introducing cars that were long, low, wide, and featured sweeping tailfins—designs that caused a sensation within the North American auto industry.

 When GM designer Chuck Jordan peered through a fence—thanks to a tip he received—and spied Chrysler's soon-to-be-launched 1957 Chrysler lineup, it prompted Bill Mitchell, Jordan's boss at General Motors styling, to convince GM top executives and styling chief Harley Earl to re-open the already-completed designs for the 1959 models and create "an alternate design for each car line, Chevrolet through Cadillac."
 Exner's work at Chrysler, "including the Forward Look models of the 1950s, would change the course of automotive design".